Distributed Deep Convolutional Neural Networks for the Internet-of-Things: Experimental Results

-In this configuration, two 5-layer CNNs have to be placed on the IoT system detailed in Section \ref{subsct:nodes} both with and without the first two (convolutional) layers shared.
-Moreover, the case associated to the maximum value of $L$ (here $5$) refers to the case where the whole computation can be executed on a single node\footnote{When the first two layers are shared this assumption cannot be made since it is reasonable to assume that the optimal solution will have a CNN entirely placed on a node $n_1$, whereas the second has the first two layers on $n_1$ and the remaining ones on another node.}.
-This case can be seen as an approximation of sending data directly to the Cloud and then receiving back the result.
+This configuration encompasses a single CNN, either with or without an Early-Exit, to be placed on the considered IoT system.
+The methodology is tested with $L\in\{1,2,3,4\}$ and compared to the Cloud approximation ($L=5$, referred to as $L=C$), where all the computation can be placed on a single node, i.e., it can be seen as an approximation of sending data directly to the Cloud and then receiving back the result.